ajitpawar/Structura/Phase3/IndividualReports.md

 •	My most significant individual contribution came in Phase 3.
 I worked on the BST play fragment which allowed us to draw a BST including search, insert, and delete.
 I also did the live demo and presentation along with Dhyey and process.md and Architecture.md.

-•	During this phase I learned a lot about the android development sturcture including views, activities, intents, and styling.
+•	During this phase I learned a lot about the android development structure including views, activities, intents, and styling.
 Also I learned about git and the development cycle that being pulls and pushes as well as pull requests.

 •	As a team member, my main strength was communication.
 I was constantly talking to team members and getting up dates on specific features and conflicts.
 I also assisted, where I could, with other team members work which included testing, proof reading, and general reviewing of written documents.

 •	My main weakness as a team member was time management.
 Unfortunately, I was not about to give enough time to certain aspects of the project due to time constraints.
-I feel like I did a better job of this during phase 2 but definitly could have done more during phase 3.
+I feel like I did a better job of this during phase 2 but definitely could have done more during phase 3.

 ### Omar hamdan (un2n)

 - My most significant individual contribution came in Phase 2.
 I worked on the start page which the app welcomes the user with.
-Furthermore, I acquired Zenhub licenses for the repository so that the team can enjoy and enhanced Github experience.
+Furthermore, I acquired Zenhub.io licenses for the repository so that the team can enjoy and enhanced Github experience.

 - While working on our Android app, I learned much about activities, views, fragments, git branching, modern app development with scrum (I had a waterfall background) and Markdown.

 - I try to keep myself up to date with important issues and code changes so I can be a reference to anyone asking about anything regarding the application.
 I have extensive knowledge about development tools and virtual machines so I aided in distributing alternative emulators to the default Eclipse emulator.

-- I could keep people more informed of what I am doing ­ I made a few large commits that conflicted with everybody else's code, and merging everything wasted a lot of our time.
+- I didn't expect Android development to advance greatly in one year.
+My knowledge from CSC207 wasn't sufficient to understand some of the newer stuff so the project was a new learning process for me.
+Thankfully, it was a positive learning process.

 ### Name (GitHub username)
 Here is an example of a fake report, just to give you an idea of the format we are